Back to blog

-Comparing Deetech and FRISS for insurance fraud prevention.
-FRISS provides real-time risk scoring and network analysis.
-Deetech adds the AI media authenticity.
+Comparing deetech™ and FRISS for insurance fraud prevention.
+FRISS offers risk scoring and network analysis; deetech™ adds AI media authenticity.

 FRISS is a well-established fraud detection platform serving the property and casualty insurance market.
 With real-time risk scoring, network analysis, and automated fraud detection deployed across carriers globally, FRISS has earned its place in the insurance technology stack.